Measurement of spin observables in the quasi-free np-> {pp}_s pi- reaction at 353 MeV: Conclusions

 \section{Conclusions}

-We have studied the quasi-free $dp\to \{pp\}_{\!s}\pi^-p_{\text{spec}}$ reaction in the vicinity of 353~MeV per nucleon using a polarized deuteron beam incident on a polarized hydrogen target cell.
+We have studied the $np\to \{pp\}_{\!s}\pi^-$ reaction in the vicinity of 353~MeV per nucleon using a polarized deuteron beam incident on a polarized hydrogen target cell.
 Although the primary aim was the measurement of the transverse spin-correlation coefficient $A_{x,x}$, the proton analyzing power $A_y^p$ was also determined by averaging over the deuteron beam polarizations.
-The consistency of these results with those obtained earlier with a proton beam~\cite{DYM2012} suggests that many systematic effects are indeed under control.
+The consistency of these latter results with those obtained earlier with a proton beam~\cite{DYM2012} suggests that many systematic effects are indeed under control.
 This belief is reinforced by the values of the differential cross section that were extracted from the new double-polarized data.
 Although the luminosity could not be reliably evaluated for these data, the shape of the cross section agreed well with our published data~\cite{DYM2012} and, in particular, showed the small forward-angle peak that was absent from the TRIUMF pion-production results~\cite{DUN1998}, though there are indications of it in their pion absorption data~\cite{HAH1996}.

 In the earlier experiment~\cite{DYM2012} the spectator protons were detected in the silicon tracking telescopes and, in order to control the background, only spectators that had sufficient energy to pass completely through the first silicon wafer were accepted.
-However, the timing information has now been mastered and, in a reanalysis of the old data, events have been retained where the proton stopped in the first STT layer.
+However, with increased understanding of the detector timing information, in a reanalysis of the old data, events have been retained where the proton stopped in the first STT layer.
 These stopping events give results that are consistent with those of the previous set and the reanalysis has doubled the $A_y^p$ statistics.
 These events have also allowed us to investigate the effect of making a tighter selection on the diproton excitation energy.
 Taking a cut at 1.5~MeV, as used at TRIUMF~\cite{HAH1999}, gives very similar $A_y^p$ results to our original 3~MeV cut.

 The combined \pppi\ and \nppppi\ data sets have been used in the partial wave analysis presented here and no attempt has been made to include any effects associated with the breaking of isospin invariance.
 For example, although $\delta_{^{3\!}P_0}$ is suggested to be $-14.8^{\circ}$ in $pp$ elastic scattering, the corresponding figure in the $np$ case is $-16.7^{\circ}$~\cite{ARN2007}.
 There are also effects that must arise from the pion mass differences and this is one reason for insisting on a direct measurement of $A_{x,x}$ rather than trying to deduce its value from independent measurements of the \pppi\ and \nppppi\ differential cross sections and relying on Eq.~(\ref{Axx_rel}).